Discover the Blue Jays Diet, From Acorns to Peanuts

 They occasionally prey on small vertebrates such as frogs and lizards.

-At Your Feeders
+Your Feeders in Winter

 As you probably know, Blue jays are known to visit bird feeders, especially during winter months when natural food sources are limited.

-Providing a variety of seeds, nuts, and suet can attract these beautiful birds to your backyard.
+Providing a variety of seeds, nuts, and suet you can attract these beautiful birds to your backyard.
 They readily come to an open tray feeder.

 blue jay at feeder

-The Blue Jay has a diverse diet.
+Jays have a diverse diet.
 Their food preferences include nuts, seeds, fruits, insects, and occasionally small vertebrates.

 Understanding what they eat allows us to create environments that support their well-being, and our joy of watching them.
+Happy Birding!